SteveJR86/BC-Movic/README.md

 ### Npm Packages used:

 #### Grommet
-provides the user interface and the inquiry session, documentation on installation and use can be found on; https://www.npmjs.com/package/inquirer
+provides the user interface and styling, documentation can be found at [Grommet](https://v2.grommet.io/)

 ## Usage ##
-This is a public repo and available to be run locally with the packages noted in the Installation section. <br/> Clone project git clone ggit@github.com:SteveJR86/BC-Movic.git<br/>
+This is a public repo and available to be run locally with the packages noted in the Installation section. <br/> Clone project git clone git@github.com:SteveJR86/BC-Movic.git<br/>

 ## License ##
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)